EGR304-2025-F-105/Team105.github.io/docs/Appendix/App-Team-Org.md

 | Assignment leader | Coordinates the team's work on a given assignment to Canvas before the due date                                                           |
 | Project monitor   | Tracks the team's progress relative to the project schedule (Gantt chart) and keeps team members apprised of deadlines and project status |

+1. The roles of each project will change depending on the task at hand.
+1. When an opportunity arises, each individual will be assign a role best suited for them.
+1. Each team member will present there works within the group and if needed, the others member can help support different roles if there are any complicatons.
+1. There will be a log tracked using Google resources to mark achievements and events that occur.

 ## Conflict Recognition & Resolution

 1. When there is missing contributions, there will be a discussion about why something isn't done and what steps are needed to achieve the goal.